 By enrolling in Spalding’s School of Business, you will become a member of a supportive community of learners, including faculty, staff, current students and alumni ready to assist you achieve your educational and professional dreams.

-Spalding’s Accounting degree is designed for students pursuing their first bachelor’s degree to prepare for a career in accounting or financial analysis.
+Spalding’s Accounting degree is designed for students pursuing their first bachelor’s degree.
+The accounting degree prepares graduates to pursue a career as a Certified Public Accountant (CPA), Certified Management Accountant (CMA), private accountant or financial manager.
 The program of study includes:

 - All major areas of Accounting.

 - Application courses that provide students the opportunity to think critically to make business and accounting decisions.